Bust of Ferdinand Marcos: Protests

 The location of the bust has been the site of protests against the Marcos family.
 Before the bust was erected in 1978, protests were held to oppose land grabbing of Ibaloi ancestral lands under the Marcos dictatorship.

 In 2016, protesters gathered to denounce the dictatorship of the Marcos family during martial law and Bongbong Marcos's candidacy for vice president.
 In 2021, the Cordillera Peoples Alliance and the Campaign Against the Return of the Marcoses and Martial Law unveiled banners bearing the words "Marcos No Hero", "The North Resists", and "No to Duterte Marcos 2022" in reference to Bongbong Marcos's candidacy for the Philippine presidency.

 Public perception

 The bust was subjected to controversy and was viewed as self-glorification, especially by critics of the Marcos administration.
 The displaced Ibalois viewed it as a symbol of their mistrust for government authorities since the construction of the bust displaced them from their lands.
 Communist insurgents also criticized the bust's construction, and many groups planned to destroy the bust.

 Rehabilitation

 In 2003, Baguio city mayor Ramon Labo Jr. made an offer to the Marcos family to restore the bust.
 Imelda Marcos, the widow of Ferdinand Marcos, treated the offer as a kind gesture, but stated that any move to fix the monument should be a "collective decision of the Marcoses and their supporters".
-Bongbong Marcos, the son of the former president, said the family did not feel the need to have the bust fixed despite the offer.
+Marcos' son, Bongbong Marcos (who would later be the Philippines' 17th president), said the family did not feel the need to have the bust fixed despite the offer.